-ARC - Applications for Reliability Calculations.
+- ARC Applications for Reliability Calculations.
 This web based application coordinates all databases and applications used to calculate generation Adequacy.
-All programs and reports are initiated and submitted by this PJM Intranet application.

-- WeekPeakFreq Produces the Peak Load Ordered Time Series (PLOTS) load model(s) used by PRISM.
+All programs and reports are initiated and submitted by this PJM Intranet application. - WeekPeakFreq Produces the Peak Load Ordered Time Series (PLOTS) load model(s) used by PRISM.
 Once the required input parameters are given, this application produces 52 weekly mean and standard deviations for the defined study model.
-Input parameters include the historic time period, geographic region subzones, forecast start year, forecast end year, forecast report to use, 5 or 7 day model, and holidays to exclude. - SYSPAR A report that summarizes the models' capacity characteristics. - Forecast Reserves A report that summarizes the model load, capacity and resulting reserves.
+Input parameters include the historic time period, geographic region subzones, forecast start year, forecast end year, forecast report to use, 5 or 7 day model, and holidays to exclude. - SYSPAR A report that summarizes the models' capacity characteristics. - Forecast Reserves A report that summarizes the model load, capacity and resulting reserves. - Other LOLE tools These tools are employed to provide more flexibility in the LOLE calculation than that provided by PRISM.